Python API

 If False (default), only updates the data.

 NOTE: Columns from the original table cannot be deleted during update.
-Only edits or column additions are allowed.
+Only row edits or column additions are allowed.

 - write(filename, writer_name, table_name=None)